llhotka/mybox-ha-mqtt/README.md

 # mybox-ha-mqtt
-Home Assistant YAML definitions for monitoring and controlling a MyBox callbox via MQTT
+Home Assistant YAML definitions for monitoring and controlling a MyBox wallbox via MQTT